 AV1 is screenless (so sick kids don’t feel on display in their pyjamas), it weighs just 1kg (so schoolmates can easily carry it around), it has expressive eyes to display emotional cues (like happiness or sadness) and it can turn a full 360° (to help users feel physically present in a room).
 “It couldn't be too cute or too fussy,” says Dolva of AV1’s minimalistic design.
 “The people in class need to see and feel the person behind it.”

-It’s not just kids who are benefiting from companion robots in Europe.
+It’s not just kids who are benefiting from robot startups building companions in Europe.
 In France, CareClever has developed an elder care robot called Cutii.
 This has been developed and tested at Eurasanté, a prominent healthtech cluster in Lille.
-CareClever founder and CEO Antoine Bataille believes his device will not only curb loneliness but delay degenerative diseases like Alzheimer’s (which have been linked to isolation).
+CareClever founder and CEO Antoine Bataille believes his device will not only curb loneliness but delay degenerative diseases like Alzheimer's (which have been linked to isolation).
 “Our main objective is to create social links with real people,” Bataille tells Sifted.

 Formerly a digital strategy expert at Parisian firm Comclever, Bataille decided to build Cutii after a trip to Silicon Valley where he saw—and bought—a Beam robot from Suitable Technologies.
 Back at home, the entrepreneur tested the teleconferencing device on his own parents (who video-called their grandkids across the world) and realised there was so much more a live-in robot could offer.